 Here’s the best “before” picture I have.
 It’s a little bit of a cheat, though, because the carpet is already off and the base moulding and risers are primed.

 Using porch paint, she painted the treads, risers, spindles and railing.
 Have you ever painted spindles???
 Talk about a tedious job!
 But my mom persevered and got it all painted, and then it was time for a runner!
 Having grandkids at the house often it was obvious to her she’d need something with some traction since bare hardwood stairs can be slippery.
+This is where it becomes important to get lay carpets and get them cleaned by professionals at carpet cleaning company in st louis.
 Remembering what I did at the old house, she decided she wanted to do the same but with a jute rug.

 You can see how she taped off where the runner should go, centering between the spindles and the wall.
 On the landing the runner laid right up against the top set of stairs.

 When I did my rug I just used a regular old staple gun to attach it to the stairs.
 My mom opted to rent a carpet stapler from Home Depot — something like this.
 It was only $19 for the day, plus the cost of staples.
 I highly encourage this route because I was frequently re-stapling my runner, and this jute material is really thick.

 Can you spy the staples???
 I can’t!
 They hide perfectly in the jute.

 This photo below shows where one runner ends and another begins.
 Can you see it?

 Here’s a little closer look.

 It’s on the underside of the tread, so unless you’re down at eye level and looking for it, you absolutely cannot see it.
 She folded the runner under before stapling.

 So there you have it!
 I’d say for the paint and carpets and supplies, this project was less than $250.
 What a great way to make a huge impact to your stairs without buying new ones!